stonerlab/stonerplots/docs/source/style-gallery.rst

 ~~~~~~~~~~~

 The :py:class:`stonerplots.InsetPlot` context manager can be used to add a new set of axes as an inset to a plot.
+It can automatically position the inset(s) to keep clear of each other and the parent plot features.

 .. image::  ../../examples/figures/fig07a.png